BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: BoundMPC with Convex Sets as Bounds

 The planned reference path $\pi(\phi)$ ensures a collision-free robot motion only for the end-effector along the reference position path $\vec{\pi}_{\mathrm{p}}(\phi)$ with the reference orientation path $\vec{\pi}_{\mathrm{o}}(\phi)$.
 In order to consider the entire robot kinematics for general robot manipulators, this work uses a novel formulation for collision avoidance based on convex sets.
 This is presented here for $R$ arbitrary points on the robot $\vec{p}_{\mathrm{c}, r}(t)$, $r = 1, \ldots, R$, that need to be collision checked at all times $t$.
 The collision constraint for the trajectory planning at time $t$ becomes simply

 with individual convex sets $\mathcal{S}_{\mathrm{c}, r}$ defining the half spaces $\vec{A}_{\mathrm{c}, r}$ and $\vec{b}_{\mathrm{c}, r}$.
 The sets $\mathcal{S}_{\mathrm{c}, r}$ are found by solving the \textit{Set-convex-hull} problem.
 The points $\vec{p}_{\mathrm{ch}, j}$ defining the convex hull are set to the position $\vec{p}_{\mathrm{ch}, 1} = \vec{p}_{\mathrm{c}, r}(t)$ at the current time $t$ and the estimated position $\vec{p}_{\mathrm{ch}, 2} = \hat{\vec{p}}_{\mathrm{c}, r}(t_{\mathrm{h}})$ at time $t_{\mathrm{h}}$ at the end of the planning horizon of the previous MPC iteration, respectively.
 Note that the convex hull of two points is a line which makes~\cref{eq:proj_conv_hull} analytically solvable.
-Consequently, the formulation~\cref{eq:set_collision_avoidance} defines the collision-free space for each point $\vec{p}_{\mathrm{c}, r}$ instead of defining the obstacle-occluded space as is commonly done in robotics~\cite{beckModelPredictiveTrajectory2024, oelerichBoundMPCCartesianTrajectory2024, vuFastMotionPlanning2020}.
+Consequently, the formulation~\cref{eq:set_collision_avoidance} defines the collision-free space for each point $\vec{p}_{\mathrm{c}, r}$ instead of defining the obstacle-occluded space as is commonly done in robotics~\cite{oelerichBoundMPCCartesianTrajectory2024, beckModelPredictiveTrajectory2024, vuFastMotionPlanning2020}.
 Convex sets are easy to formulate mathematically and to compute.

-The constraint formulation~\cref{eq:set_collision_avoidance} has the advantage of being independent of the number of obstacles $\mathcal{O}_{k}$ as it only requires the convex sets $\mathcal{S}_{\mathrm{c}, r}$.
+The constraint formulation~\cref{eq:set_collision_avoidance} is independent of the number of obstacles $\mathcal{O}_{k}$ as it only requires the convex sets $\mathcal{S}_{\mathrm{c}, r}$.
 While this approach is generally more conservative than describing the obstacle-occluded space, it yields good solutions in practice.
-The computation of the sets depends on the number of obstacles and is generally fast, even for a large number of obstacles~\cite{wangFastIterativeRegion2024}.
-This becomes especially relevant when working with point clouds since they consist of hundreds or thousands of points.
+The computation of the sets depends on the number of obstacles and is generally fast, even for a large number of obstacles~\cite{wangFastIterativeRegion2024, spahnCoupledMobileManipulation2021}. \review{By considering the currently predicted position $\hat{\vec{p}}_{\mathrm{c}, r}(t_{\mathrm{h}})$, it considers the current motion of the robot contrary to the formulation in~\cite{spahnCoupledMobileManipulation2021}.}

 \begin{remark} The points $\vec{p}_{\mathrm{c}, r}$ may be used to describe the robot collision model using spheres.
 As it is commonly done, the size of the obstacles is extended by the radius of the sphere corresponding to the robot dimensions at $\vec{p}_{\mathrm{c}, r}$. \end{remark}